stronnag/box2perm/README.md

 ## sample output

-Given the 2.4 aux statements:
+Given the 2.4 aux statements (fragment of a diff file):

 ```
 # aux